 You can also create forms to make the workflow more dynamic and flexible.
 In SharePoint Designer you can include 2 types of forms in your workflow:

-1. Initiation forms – these are the forms that gather information when the workflow is first activated (such as date approval required)
+1. Initiation forms – these are the forms that gather information when the workflow is first activated

 2. Custom task forms – these allow users to interact with the tasks in the Task List